Associated British Ports Holdings Ltd

 Sebastian Bull became Chief Financial Officer and a Director of Associated British Ports Holdings Ltd in February 2011 and is Chairman of the Finance Committee.
 Mr Bull was previously Director of Finance and Administration at More London Development Limited from 2003 to 2010.
 From 1998 to 2002, Mr Bull held senior commercial and finance roles, including Corporate Finance Director, Network Development Director and Finance Director, at Railtrack (now Network Rail).
 Prior to Railtrack, Mr Bull spent 14 years working in corporate finance roles for UBS.
 Mr Bull trained as a Chartered Accountant for KPMG.

-Philippe Busslinger joined the Board of Associated British Ports Holdings Ltd in June 2011.
-He is a member of the Remuneration and Nomination and Finance Committees.
-Mr Busslinger is a Senior Vice President at OMERS Infrastructure, based in the London office.
+Philippe Busslinger joined the Board of Associated British Ports Holdings Ltd in June 2011 and is a member of the Remuneration and Nomination Committee.
+Mr Busslinger is a Senior managing Director of Infrastructure-Europe, based in the London office.
 Prior to joining OMERS Infrastructure, Mr Busslinger was an executive director with Goldman Sachs in its London office where he advised clients in M&A transactions across Europe.
 Previously he worked for McKinsey & Company as a consultant.
-Mr Busslinger holds and MBA from Columbia Business School in New York and a BA (Business) from ICADE Universidad Pontificia Comillas in Madrid.
+Mr Busslinger holds an MBA from Columbia Business School in New York and a BA (Business) from ICADE Universidad Pontificia Comillas in Madrid.

 John Morea joined the Board of Associated British Ports Holdings Ltd in June 2011.
 He is currently CEO of Scotia Gas Networks (SGN), a £4.2bn company which owns and operates the gas distribution networks in Scotland and across central southern and south-east England, including all the London boroughs south of the River Thames.
 SGN employs around 6,000 staff and contractors across its regions and is responsible for the safe and secure provision of gas to some 5.7 million customers.
 SGN is a joint venture between Scottish and Southern Energy (50%), OMERS Pension Fund (25%), and Ontario Teachers Pension Fund (25%).
 Mr Morea joined SGN in May 2005 from Scottish and Southern Energy Plc where he was Network Director with responsibility for the operation and asset management of SSE's electricity distribution networks.
 He has extensive experience of electricity distribution and a growing knowledge of gas.
 Mr Morea sits on the SSE Management Board and has been a past Board member of the Energy Networks Association and has over 20 years' experience in utilities; is a member of the Institution of Engineering & Technology and Institute of Directors and a Fellow of the Institution of Gas Engineers & Managers.